conorheffron/ironoc-db/README.md

 HibernateExample
 ================

-root /

-Hibernate Example - Basic set up to view, add and delete a list of persons and their attributes.
+Hibernate Example - Basic Spring MVC and Hibernate model to view, add and delete a list of person objects.